Student applications for the iGEM team are due on January 31st

 - Your resume, which should include relevant coursework and research experience.
 We welcome people of all ranges of lab experience — many iGEMers have been first-years! — but we want to know what you know so we can set up the proper training.

-- A list of any other commitments you've made for this spring and summer.
+- Anticipated spring coursework and a list of any other commitments you've made for this spring and summer.

 - Why are you generally interested in synthetic biology and iGEM and what you hope to gain out of this experience? (~250 words)

 - Describe a project you think would be appropriate and exciting for iGEM.
-You can look at previous iGEM projects (2020, 2019) for inspiration and to get a sense of the typical scope.
-Aim to talk about the scientific research value, why you think it’s cool and exciting, but also the potential value to society. (~300 words)
+You can look at previous iGEM projects (2020, 2019) for inspiration and to get a sense of the typical scope--the project should be achievable within a single summer.
+Aim to talk about the scientific research value, why you think it’s cool and exciting, but also the potential value to society.
+We do not require a full set of references for your proposed project, but the more detail the better. (~300 words)

 - What are some other (non-science) skills you can contribute to the team?
 Do you do graphic design?
 Are you an organizational whiz?
-An epic fundraiser?
+A pro interviewer?
 An extraordinary webmaster? (~100 words)

 - What do you want to see in a mentor / mentor team?
 What degree of guidance do you expect?
 Would you prefer mentors to actively teach skills and procedures?
 To act as a sounding board for ideas? (~100 words)

-- June 2021 - August 2021 -- Summer iGEM research.
+- June - August 2022 -- iGEM research!
 When most of the awesome work gets done and experiments.

 MIT iGEM is a commitment.
 Typical components are as follows: